-At the end of the two-year 'membership term' all existing CAC members are required to complete an existing membership variation form.
+At the end of the two-year "membership term" all existing CAC members are required to complete an existing membership variation form.

-- If an existing member opts to continue their membership for the following membership term, the member is required to elect the role, for which they are applying for eg ordinary member, Chair and/or Deputy Chair. - If an existing member resigns at the end of the membership term, they are required to submit their resignation in writing to the PHN, Community Advisory Councils Coordinator and sit an exit interview with PERU.
+If an existing member opts to continue their membership for the following membership term, the member is required to elect the role, for which they are applying for eg ordinary member, Chair and/or Deputy Chair.

+If an existing member resigns at the end of the membership term, they are required to submit their resignation in writing to the PHN, Community Advisory Councils Coordinator and sit an exit interview with the Planning, Evaluation and Research Unit (PERU).